Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 If you need to support older versions of QGIS in an operating system that only allows the latest versions, Docker can help by creating isolated environments where specific versions of QGIS can run independently of the system’s package manager.

-### Notes and troubleshooting
-Be aware that the build process may take significant time depending on your system's resources.
-If you encounter issues, check your X11 configuration and Docker permissions for potential fixes.

 ## Contributing to QGIS